The PSAT is more than a practice test.

 10 Min

-A 35-minute baseline module to gauge where you’re at.
+A 35-minute baseline module to assess your current level.

-It’s made up of 22 questions & provides formula references – with a Desmos calculator included.
+It consists of 22 questions and includes formula references, with a Desmos calculator provided.

 35